EmilienBois/Advent_Of_Code2023/README.md

 DAY 9 :
 I'm very proud of today.
 I've done it in half an hour, bu using a very powerful recursive function.
 So my program stands in less than 100 lines.
 It feels really good to finally succeed a day.

+DAY 11 :
+Language go
+Interesting day, I have used a lot of functions, and it really helped me going faster.
+In the end, I realized I could delete one function to optimize my program and make the part 2 doable in less than 7ms.